 At UBC’s Allard Law School, events include Dr. Macfarlane discussing “What would A2J look like for victims of sexual violence?” at 12:30 on October 2.
 At 2:00 that afternoon, Allard Law’s Pro Bono Students Canada and Social Justice Action Network students’ clubs will present the self-represented litigants Game, a cooperative interactive game in which participants learn about challenges in self represented litigation.

 On October 3 at 12:30 a panel will discuss “Lawyering with Heart: Violence informed and solution-focused lawyering for Indigenous youth and families”.
 And on October 4, the Indigenous Law Students Association will lead a vigil for Missing and Murdered Women.
-Get details here of these and other A2J week events at the University of British Columbia.
+Get details here (link inactive) of these and other A2J week events at the University of British Columbia.

 Also in Vancouver, on October 4 and 5 the 7th national Pro Bono Conference will bring together lawyers, paralegals, law students, judges, politicians, government representatives, non-profit sector leaders, academics and the public from Canada, the US and abroad to share ideas and best practices for increasing access to justice for all members of society.